exercism/v3/languages/python/exercises/concept/strings/.docs/instructions.md

 ### 2. Change a message's loglevel.

-Implement a method that replaces a log line's current log level with a new one:
+Implement a function that replaces a log line's current log level with a new one:

 ```python
 change_log_level("[INFO]: Fatal Error.", "ERROR")